-The American Express Platinum Card offers free Global Entry or TSA PreCheck every 4 years.
-It also offers the best airport lounge access available from any credit card product, and we’ve named it the best card for Delta flyers.
+The Platinum Card from American Express also offers Global Entry or TSA PreCheck reimbursement as a benefit of card membership.
+It also offers the best airport lounge access available from any credit card product, and we’ve named it the best card for booking airfare.

 The card is offering a welcome offer of 60,000 American Express Membership Rewards points after spending $5,000 in the first 3 months of card membership.
 However, make sure to check and see if you are eligible for the 100,000 point welcome bonus offer.

 Click Here to learn more about the American Express Platinum card.

 The Chase Sapphire Reserve